franktranvantu/js-functions/README.md

-There is another syntax for creating a function that is called a "function expression."
+Learn how arrow functions provide a special, more concise syntax for creating functions.

+Arrow functions are similar to function expressions; they're appropriately called "arrow function expressions."